 Whichever direction you choose, make sure it’s grounded in research and in line with your business strategy.

-Step 4: Consider Associations & Connotations
+Step 4: Consider associations & connotations.

 Think about the range of emotions, images and associations that different names evoke.
 This is where it’s valuable to engage others, both formally and informally.